Minimal Instructional and Student Responsibilities

 Classroom and Conference Responsibilities

 • Instructors must meet their classes regularly and promptly, at times and places scheduled.
+Instructors must be present for the complete duration of examinations.

 • Classes should be canceled only for the most serious reasons, and students should be given advance notice, if at all possible, of instructors’ absences.